“The function of ignoring, of inattention, is as vital a factor in mental progress as the function of attention itself.”

 Babies as a scourge.

-The other thing that struck me from this billboard, was the image of that sweet black baby.
+The other thing that struck me from this billboard was the image of that sweet black baby.
 It took me back to my days working with cute babies in Eastern and South Africa.
 While doing my research and service work, I encountered many pregnant women or new mothers, often in the most destitute circumstances.
 I would sometimes question the wisdom of these women’s choice to have a child in such conditions.
-“Isn’t it irresponsible to get pregnant when you couldn’t even afford wood floors for your shack?”
+“Isn’t it irresponsible to get pregnant when you couldn’t even afford a floor for your shack?”
 However, despite my reservations, these African women took a different view.
 They would always refer to their babies as a blessing.
-A new child is always met with celebration in African villages.
-In contrast, we, in the West, produce billboards featuring black children with a caption encouraging less children.
+The birth of a new baby is always met with celebration in African villages.
+In contrast, we, in the West, produce billboards featuring black children with a caption encouraging fewer children.
 I only pray those of African ancestry stick with the culture of abundance, rather the culture of scarcity we find in the affluent West.
-(Talk about Neocolonialsims and exporting bad ideas…)
+(Talk about Neocolonialism and exporting bad ideas…)

 “With each new baby, the whole universe is again put on trial”

 In America, we recently saw Amy Coney Barrett, a woman with seven children nominated to the Supreme Court.
 Rather than feminists celebrating in the streets at this momentous sign of societal progression, we see questions about her choice to have a large family.
 Some call her irresponsible for having so many children; others question her motives in adopting children from Haiti.
 The concepts of “love” “goodness” and “self-sacrifice”are starkly absent in such perspectives.